ilevantis/snakestart/README.md

 Now `cd` into the directory and execute `conda env create -f environment.yml`

-The `Snakefile` contains some useful rules for updating defined dependencies when pushing to github.
+The `Snakefile` contains some useful rules for updating defined dependencies when pushing to a remote git repo.

 **Example:**
 ```bash